Cappelen Damm webshop on desktop

 Crystallize — commerce platform with product variant management

-Commerce platform — Crystallize product management UI handling variants, pricing, and catalogue structure across all user groups
+Commerce platform — Crystallize manages variants, pricing, and catalogue structure for all user groups from a single backend.
+Getting this architecture right was the prerequisite for everything else.